Nicholas-Gilman.jpg

 Baja California Sur: Where to Eat in Los Cabos

-The state of Baja California Sur was one of the few in the republic still unfamiliar to this writer until several colleagues and I had the recent opportunity to visit its southern tip that encompasses San José del Cabo, Cabo San Lucas and Todos Santos.
+The state of Baja California Sur was one of the few in the republic still unfamiliar to this writer until recently, when several colleagues and I had the opportunity to visit its southern tip that encompasses San José del Cabo, Cabo San Lucas and Todos Santos.
 The peninsula was sparsely inhabited until the 20th century and unlike much of Mexico, there is little tradition and no looking back.
 Tourism is the number one industry and most of it comes from the other side of Tijuana.
 English seems to be the first language, visitors can seem pandered rather than catered to.

-But the seascape is magnificent: topaz-colored waves are inviting, lulling the visitor with their gentle roar though at times they swell and menace.
+But the seascape is magnificent: topaz-colored waves are inviting, lulling the visitor with their gentle roar, though at times they swell and menace.
 They attract tawny surfer dudes and their admirers.
 Upscale San José del Cabo gives way to tawdry Cabo San Lucas, while Todos Santos provides a scant glimpse of Mexico’s Spanish-occupied past.

 Grilled seafood @ Ua, Culinary Artisans, inside the JW Marriott Los Cabos